Manufacturing Processes & Methods Overview and Guide

 Stamping

-Also known as pressing, metal stamping involves a variety of techniques, such as punching, embossing, bending, and coining.
+Also known as pressing, metal stamping involves a range of techniques, including punching, embossing, bending, and coining.
 Flat sheet metal in either blank or coil form is placed into a stamping press, where a tool and die surface form the metal into a net shape.
-Stamping is widely used for high-volume production of metal parts for the automotive and consumer electronics industries, where precision and repeatability are paramount.
+Stamping is widely used for the high-volume production of metal parts in the automotive and consumer electronics industries, where precision and repeatability are crucial.

 Machining: Crafting Excellence from Raw Materials